 Sexual harassment can cause a California employee considerable anxiety and loss of productivity at work.
 If a coworker, supervisor, or employer has mistreated you, you may be concerned about being ostracized on the job or having to deal with retaliation.
 Worse yet, some employers fail to investigate complaints or fail to protect their harassed employees.
-The employment discrimination lawyers at the Calderone Law Firm assist victims of harassment in Manhattan Beach and elsewhere in the region in seeking compensation for the harm that they have suffered.
-This may include lost earnings, reputational harm, and sometimes punitive damages.Laws Prohibiting Sexual Harassment
+The employment discrimination lawyers at the Calderone Law Firm assist victims of harassment in seeking compensation for the harm that they have suffered.
+Our El Segundo sexual harassment lawyers may be able to help you obtain compensation for lost earnings, reputational harm, and sometimes punitive damages.Laws Prohibiting Sexual Harassment

 Sexual harassment is prohibited under both Title VII of the Civil Rights Act of 1964 and state law.
 California employers are obligated to take reasonable steps to prevent this wrongful conduct.
 They should develop policies that establish that sexual harassment in the workplace is illegal, provide an internal complaint process to allow employees to notify the employer about harassment, and assure the employees that they are protected against retaliation.
 Employers with 50 or more employees are required to offer effective interactive training and education to all supervisors.

 California's Fair Employment and Housing Act defines harassment based on sex as unwanted sexual advances or conduct of a sexual nature, whether it is visual, verbal, or physical.
 Common situations that give rise to sexual harassment lawsuits include unwanted contact, assaults, graphic remarks, obscene letters, sexual gestures, threatening reprisal after a negative response to sexual advances, and offering a raise or promotion in exchange for a sexual favor.
 Our sexual harassment attorneys can counsel El Segundo residents in any of these situations.